top of page

 When people talk about anxiety, they often use the term broadly.

-However, Social Anxiety Disorder (SAD) and Generalized Anxiety Disorder (GAD) are distinct conditions [1], even though they share some common ground.
+However, Social Anxiety Disorder (SAD) and Generalised Anxiety Disorder (GAD) are distinct conditions [1], even though they share some common ground.

 Often, this can lead to misdiagnosis or confusion.
 Let’s take a look at where they meet and where they differ.